PSU for the Future

 Like many universities, PSU is facing financial challenges due to changes in enrollment and rising costs.
 By making careful choices now, we can strengthen our departments and make sure PSU remains a strong, sustainable university for years to come.

-How do changes in departments balance the budget?
+How do faculty reductions help balance the budget?

-Restructuring departments helps the university focus resources on the courses, services and support students want and need most — strengthening the overall student experience and ensuring PSU remains stable for current and future students.
+Aligning the size of our academic departments with student enrollment helps the university focus its resources on the courses, services and support students want and need most.
+These alignments are one part of a much larger plan for the university that will ultimately strengthen the overall student experience and ensure PSU remains stable for current and future students.

 In what other ways is the university addressing its budget shortfall?